*** Translation, Tradducion, Ubersetzung , Chinese ***

 The Enemy From Within; Huangqiao Battle; N4C Incident

-1945-1949 Civil War
+The 1945-1949 Civil War

 Liao-Shen, Xu-Beng, Ping-Jin Yangtze Campaigns